hyeon9/SpliceDecoder/code/transcript-toolkit/README.md

       ?
 Enter your working directory (e.g. /User/usr/Tool/transcript-toolkit-main/project1)
       > You just need to specify your new working directory

       ?
+Enter your canonical isoform definition (You can select 'default' or 'user')
+      > If you want to use GENCODE based canonical isoform definition, you should enter 'default'.
+      > Otherwise enter 'user' and provide the 'pre-defined canonical isoforms' in a gene list file

-Enter your query gene list with its path (e.g. /User/usr/Tool/transcript-toolkit-main/gene_list.tsv)
+      ?
+Enter your gene list file with its path (e.g. /User/usr/Tool/transcript-toolkit-main/gene_list.tsv)
-      > You just need to specify the query gene list path, it should contain geneID and their canonical transcript ID
+      > You just need to specify the query gene list, it should contain geneID (ENSG) in 1st column
+      > If you'd like to use 'pre-defined canonical isoforms' it should contain canonical transcript ID (ENST) in 2nd column

       ?
 Enter your GTF file that you used in transcriptome assembly with its full path (e.g. /User/usr/Tool/transcript-toolkit-main/assem.gtf)
       > You just need to specify the full path + GTFfile